-In addition, the special-purpose @Interceptor and @Decorator stereotypes are defined in Declaring the interceptor bindings of an interceptor and Declaring a decorator.
+In addition, the special-purpose @Interceptor stereotype is defined in Declaring the interceptor bindings of an interceptor.

-2.9.
+2.1.9.
 Problems detected automatically by the container

 When the application violates a rule defined by this specification, the container automatically detects the problem.
 There are three kinds of problem: